Shimeji mushrooms are commonly used in Japanese cuisine. They’re available year-round and are a great way to add fiber and umami to any dish.

-Available year-round, shimeji mushrooms are often sold in a cluster or bouquet in a sealed bag.
 You have the best chance of finding shimeji mushrooms at Japanese or Asian grocery stores.
-With the rising popularity, some larger grocery stores such as Whole Foods are also carrying shimeji mushrooms these days.
+Some large grocery stores, such as Whole Foods also carry shimeji mushrooms.

-When selecting shimeji mushrooms, look for the ones that feel firm to the touch and are free of bruises or blemishes.
-Stay away from those that are starting to release moisture or look wilted.
+When selecting shimeji mushrooms, look for those that feel firm to the touch and are free of bruises or blemishes.
+Stay away from those starting to release moisture, and look wilted or slimy.